tiger1deF/proteinTools/docs/source/documentation.rst

 .. warning::

-   The above functionality depends on the chemical structure package Openbabel.
-The most reliable version can be accessed here: https://www.nextflow.io/docs/latest/conda.html
+   The above functionality depends on the chemical structure package Openbabel, which can be installed via ```pip install openbabel```